UBC-MDS/Pythia/CONTRIBUTING.md

 Comments on issues and reviews of pull requests are welcomed: we are smarter together than we are on our own.
-Feedback is appreciated and encouraged as Karl is continually evolving to better serve the community.
+Feedback is appreciated and encouraged as Pythia is continually evolving to better serve the community.